 - Harry Potter: Hogwarts and its grounds in the book series, though the books had a few scenes in other places — Knockturn Alley, Gringotts, or the nearby Muggle-free town, Hogsmeade.

-- Also the Ministry of Magic, which provides the setting for a great battle (the battle of the Department of Mysteries) and later an important infiltration attempt by Harry and Ron.
+- Also the Ministry of Magic, which provides the setting for a great battle (the battle of the Department of Mysteries) and later an important infiltration attempt by Harry, Ron and Hermione.

-- Gormenghast: Gormenghast Castle, Mervyn Peake's Gormenghast novels blurs the line between a city and a single building.
+- Gormenghast: Gormenghast Castle, from Mervyn Peake's Titus Groan novels, blurs the line between a city and a single building.